Building Industry Consulting Service International

 At the state level, BICSI is vigilant about legislative or licensing changes that could harm ICT professionals.
 Daniels points to a recent initiative in Delaware to alter licensing requirements for limited-energy, low-voltage integrators—changes that could have had “a significantly negative impact on the entire industry.”

 “We worked very hard with other stakeholders and associations,” he recalls.
-“We supplied our members and credential holders with clear bullet points about the impacts and guidance on who to contact to express their positions.”
+“We supplied our members and credential holders with clear talking points about the impacts and guidance on who to contact to express their positions.”
 It’s a model BICSI intends to replicate wherever needed.

 On the positive side of the policy ledger, BICSI is closely watching new opportunities such as changes to 529 college savings plans that allow funds to be used for certain training and certification programs.
 For students and career changers who may not be planning a traditional four-year degree, ICT careers offer a high-value pathway into a dynamic, growing field.